JKnivesworthy/cameradore64/README.md

 Tested on real hardware, not just in an emulator.

-## Landscapes are what it is good at
+## Landscapes are what it's best at

 Wide outdoor shots come out looking like the painted backdrops from an old Sierra adventure game.
-That is not a filter I added, it falls out of the hardware.

-The C64 carves the screen into 4x8 blocks and gives each block three colours plus one shared background.
+The C64 carves the screen into 4x8 blocks and gives each block three colors plus one shared background.
 Big coherent shapes survive that.
 Fine detail does not.
 A landscape is mostly big coherent shapes: sky, treeline, water, the line of a ridge.
-Skies do particularly well, because a smooth gradient is exactly what dithering between two well chosen colours is good at.
+Skies do particularly well, because a smooth gradient is exactly what dithering between two well chosen colors is best at.

-Sierra's artists were solving the same problem on 16 colour EGA, which is why the results rhyme.
+Sierra's artists were solving the same problem on 16 color EGA, which is why the results match.

 Portraits work, but they are the hard case.
-Faces sit in a narrow band of similar tones where small shifts read as wrong, and the detail that makes someone recognisable is smaller than one block.
+Faces sit in a narrow band of similar tones where small shifts read as wrong, and the detail that makes someone recognizable is smaller than one block.

 ## How many pictures fit